 In the next classification of echolocating, bats or Micro bats normally take their scientific name.
 For the purpose of navigation and food, these bats depend on echolocation.
 Given below are the descriptions of some Microbats.

-- Rhinolophus hipposideros or the Lesser Horseshoe bat This is the tiniest bat the world over, the European bat having a wingspan of approximately 192-254mm and five to nine grams weight .
+- Rhinolophus hipposideros or the Lesser Horseshoe bat – These represent the tiniest types of bats the world over, the European bat having a wingspan of approximately 192-254mm and five to nine grams weight.
 Its nose is shaped like a horse- shoe and hence the name.
 This bat holds on to rocks and tree branches or on the rocks with the help of its strong feet.
 Its eyes are very tiny.
 They live in clusters and depend on the echolocation in searching for food within a frequency range extending from 93 KHz to 111 kHz.
 They generally feed on tiny insects.
 Being single-brooded, these bats bring forth just one pup a year.
 They lie dormant inside cellars, mines, caves and unused age-old buildings during winter.
 Because of the excess insecticide usage and the devastation of its environment due to deforestation, it is being forced into extinction.

 - Macrodermaas or the Ghost Bat- This Ghost Bat is a part of the small family Megadermatidae and the genus Macroderma.
 Called the False Vampire Bat, you can see it exclusively in Australia.
 They call it Ghost Bat because its wings possess an extremely thin membrane giving it the appearance of a ghost at night.
 Its upper side has gray fur and a dull gray-white fur on the underside..
 It does not have a tail; it has large slender wings, its teeth are very sharp and ears big.
 It normally feeds on small lizards, frogs and at times other bats too.
 It uses both echolocation and eyesight as hunting tools.
 These bats live in small clusters in tunnels, caves and mines.
 Constant erosion of its natural environment puts these bats in danger of extinction.